tsahara/r7rs/content/basic.md

 ## 3.3.
 External representations
 {{< label "externalreps" >}}

-An important concept in Scheme (and Lisp) is that of the {\em external representation} of an object as a sequence of characters.
+An important concept in Scheme (and Lisp) is that of the _external representation_ of an object as a sequence of characters.
 For example, an external representation of the integer 28 is the sequence of characters "{\tt 28}", and an external representation of a list consisting of the integers 8 and 13 is the sequence of characters "{\tt(8 13)}".